meichthys/church/README.md

   - Add 'Tutorial' button to each doctype form
   - [Email setup](https://github.com/meichthys/church/issues/32)

+# 🆘 Support
+If you need help setting up the app or configuring it, you can reach out in our [Matrix Chat](https://matrix.to/#/#the-church-app:matrix.org).

 # 🤝 Contributing

 Contributions are very welcome!
 If you plan any large contributions, please let me know first so we can coordinate and make the chances of a merged pull-request more likely.